chyzariff/introduction/README.md

 - A lot of the time I'm offtab or at least unresponsive so don't be discouraged by that, I still appreciate people sitting near me
 - I am sometimes paranoid or otherwise not okay.
 I will put "IWC" in my name if I am feeling unwell.
 - If you try and int w/ me and I ignore you that's probably because I think you're trolling.
 Please say smth (if u can) or I might hide u on accident
 - I am delusional.
 Sometimes I'm fine with doubles, sometimes I'm not.
-I hide people who use Bucky/Jason Carver skins when I can't handle doubles (only for like 15m tho)
+I hide people who use Bucky/Batman skins when I can't handle doubles (only for like 15m tho)
 - Don't let what I've given warnings about discourage you from interacting.
 I'm not usually a rude or aloof person :P
-- mmmm huehuehuhauheuhE